Ubaid-Parvaiz/The-complete-software-developer-roadmap/README.md

 # The-complete-self-taught-software-developer-roadmap
-** NOTE:this is for people who want to become a Fullstack WebDeveloper **
+** NOTE:this is for people who want to become a Fullstack WebDeveloper and also all of the resources listed below are totally free and I am in no way affiliated with these links.This is based on my personal experience! **

 # Step 0:Learn html and css: 1 week